farukhrana14/class-attendance/docs/refactor-teacher-dashboard.md

 - [ ] Relegate `CourseAttendance` to student-side self check-in only.
 - [ ] Update routes to point teachers to `.../courses/:courseId/rollcall`.

+Refactor Plan: Teacher Dashboard & Course Enrollment Background

+Currently, our project relies heavily on the enrolledCourses (a.k.a. enlistedCourses) array field in users documents.
+This array is used in multiple components:

+RollCall.jsx

+AddStudents.jsx

+TeacherDashboard.jsx

+StudentHome.jsx / StudentHomeNew.jsx

+RosterManagement.jsx

+CourseCreation.jsx

+AdminStudentManagement.jsx

+The pattern has worked so far but introduces scaling issues and redundancy:

+Enrollment data is duplicated between users and courses.

+Queries like where("enrolledCourses.courseId", "==", courseId) are inefficient and limited by Firestore constraints.

+Per-student details (section, status, etc.) don’t belong inside a user’s enrolledCourses array.

+Migration Plan

+We will gradually migrate enrollment management away from enrolledCourses and into a more scalable structure:

+New path:

+courses/{courseId}/students/{studentEmail}

+Each student becomes a document under the students subcollection.

+Document fields include name, studentId, email, status, semester, year, university.

+This aligns with how RosterManagement.jsx and attendance flows already work.

+Users will still keep their base profile (role, status, etc.), but not redundant course rosters.

+Steps

+Phase 1 (Transition)

+Continue writing to both places: users/{email}/enrolledCourses and courses/{courseId}/students/{email}.

+This ensures backward compatibility while we update consuming components.

+Phase 2 (Component Updates)

+Update AddStudents.jsx to write into courses/{courseId}/students.

+Update RosterManagement.jsx and Student Management CRUD by teachers to fetch from courses/{courseId}/students.

+Add consistency checks between users.enrolledCourses and courses/{courseId}/students.

+Phase 3 (Deprecation)

+Once all consuming components are switched over, remove enrolledCourses from the users schema.

+Clean up queries in TeacherDashboard.jsx, StudentHome.jsx, and AdminStudentManagement.jsx.

+TODO

+Add migration logic in AddStudents.jsx to write to both users.enrolledCourses and courses/{courseId}/students.

+Update AddStudents.jsx and Student Management CRUD by teachers to rely on courses/{courseId}/students path for all future operations.

+Start refactoring RollCall.jsx to use the new courses/{courseId}/students path instead of userData.enlistedCourses.

 ### Step 2 — Write naming map

 - [ ] Inventory all current components/pages/hooks (CourseDetails, CourseAttendanceReport, CourseCreation, AddStudents, StudentEnrollments).